oasis-tcs/openc2-tc-ops/Meeting-Scheduling.md

 [Fundamentals: Start
 Here](http://support.lucidmeetings.com/support/solutions/folders/16000049332)
 page provides an introduction to how things are organized in Lucid.
+The keys to efficient scheduling in Lucid are to update the meeting agenda template and room membership prior to scheduling a meeting series.

+## General Notes

-* This arrangement requires TC and working meetings to be scheduled in both Kavi & Lucid
+* This arrangement requires TC and working meetings to be scheduled in *both* Kavi & Lucid
   * The TC has been scheduling recurring meeting series in 6-month blocks
   * Scheduling meeting series generates a flurry of calendar invitation emails.
-Consider sending a "warning order" email to the TC mail list so that members aren't surprised.
+Consider sending a "warning order" email to the TC mail list so that members aren't surprised.<br><br>
+    **NOTE:** as of March 2022, we have agreement from OASIS TC Administration that while we should continue to schedule in both systems, we only need to send meetings invitations from Lucid, which reduces the invitation email burden on TC members. <br><br>
-  * Consider creating a matrix so you can check off each meeting series as it's scheduled (example at the end of this note) to keep track.
+  * Consider creating a matrix (example at the end of this note) so you can check off each meeting series as it's scheduled.
-  * Working meetings (which occur three times per month) require scheduling a series for each session (e.g., 1st Wednesday, 2nd Wednesday, 4th Wednesday are scheduled as three separate series)
+  * Working meetings (which occur three times per month) require scheduling a series for each session (i.e., 1st Wednesday, 2nd Wednesday, 4th Wednesday are scheduled as three separate series)
-  * The monthly TC meeting's morning and evening sessions likewise require scheduling a series for each session
+  * The monthly TC meeting's first and second sessions likewise require scheduling a series for each session
+    * **NOTE:**  Lucid added a feature in early 2022 to copy a meeting agenda from a previous meeting.
+This means it's now easier to schedule the second session TC meeting with a trivial agenda template, and then copy the agenda from the first session into the second session once the first session has adjoured.
 * The person who schedules a meeting in Lucid is automatically a facilitator, others need to have their role changed to facilitator.